Overview

 Churn Rate = (15 / 500) × 100 = 3%

-Count only customers who left — do not subtract new customers acquired during the period.
-Adding new customers to the denominator or adjusting the numerator produces a blended figure that obscures the true loss rate.
+Count only customers who left.
+Don't subtract new customers acquired during the period; folding new customers into the denominator (or adjusting the numerator) produces a blended figure that hides your actual loss rate.

-If your billing system reports cancellations, verify against actual lapsed accounts.
-A customer who cancels but has 45 days remaining on a paid term has not yet churned; track them separately as a pending churn.
+If your billing system reports cancellations, check that number against actual lapsed accounts.
+A customer who cancels but has 45 days left on a paid term hasn't churned yet.
+Track them separately as a pending churn.

 Step 2: Calculate Annual Churn from Monthly